Corruption in Brazil: Colonial and imperial times (1500-1889)

-Nepotism would have already landed in Brazil aboard the first caravel, with the Letter of Pêro Vaz de Caminha written by Pero Vaz de Caminha, in the which asks the king to order "from the island of São Tomé to fetch Jorge de Osório, my son-in-law".
+Nepotism may have arrived in Brazil with the first caravel.
+A letter written by Pero Vaz de Caminha, asks the king to order "from the island of São Tomé to fetch Jorge de Osório, my son-in-law".
 To occupy and administer the new territory, a task quite complicated by the geographic distance and precariousness of communications, the Portuguese crown had to offer incentives and relaxed the vigilance of its representatives.
-This generated an environment so favorable to the practice of corruption, that already in the 17th century, Padre Antônio Vieira denounced it through the Sermon of the Good Thief, where he boldly exposes the excesses practiced by settlers and administrators in Brazil:
+This generated an environment so favorable to the practice of corruption, that already in the 17th century, Padre Antônio Vieira denounced it in the Sermon of the Good Thief:

-There are also reports of corruption in the highest spheres of power since the beginning of the 19th century.
-At that time, the following verses ran through the streets of national capital:
+There have been reports of corruption in the highest spheres of power since the beginning of the 19th century.
+At that time, the following verses ran through the streets of the national capital:

 Fourth republic and military era (1946-1985)

-Kubitscheck government
+Kubitschek government

-Corruption was also common in the era before the military dictatorship, a particularly notable example is the city of Brasilia itself, which historians believe was systematically overpriced when built in the early 1960s.
+In the era before the military dictatorship, a particularly notable example was the city of Brasília itself, which historians believe was systematically overpriced when built in the early 1960s.